A-acuto/IQBlade_classification/README.md

 # IQBlade_classification
 IQBlade classification tools

-The python version in 2.7, the interpreter was 3.5 but it's all built in with that.
+The code works fine for 3.6 is I do not decode or encode some bits of code.
+Better checks out and add a couple of if else The python version in 2.7, the interpreter was 3.5 but it's all built in with that.
 Need to rework a couple of things.
 Python version 3.5, should be compatible with 3.6+ versions.
 Should also work properly in non-windows environment.